Bylaws of the National League of Cities

-The National League of Cities is an instrumentality of general purpose local governments and state municipal leagues dedicated to advancing the public interest, building democracy and community, and improving the quality of life by strengthening the capacity of local governance and advocating the interests of local communities.
+The name of the organization shall be the National League of Cities (NLC).
+It shall be a 501 (c) (4) nonprofit organization incorporated under the laws of the State of Illinois.
+The National League of Cities is dedicated to advancing the public interest, building democracy and community, and improving the quality of life by strengthening the capacity of local governments and advocating for the interests of local communities.

-Local government officials, as custodians of democratic values, work together through the National League of Cities and their state municipal leagues to safeguard the authorities and improve the capabilities of general purpose local governments to respond to the needs and aspiration of the people.
+As custodians of democratic values, local government officials work together through the National League of Cities and their state municipal leagues to safeguard the authorities and improve the capabilities of general-purpose local governments to respond to the needs and aspirations of the people.

-Local government officials act together through the National League of Cities and their state municipal league to express and advocate their common interests and views as responsible partners in the federal system of governance.
+Local government officials act together through the National League of Cities and their state municipal leagues to express and advocate for their common interests and views as responsible partners in the federal system of governance.

 Section 2.
 DEFINITIONS.

-As used herein, the words "city," "municipality' "local government" and "general purpose local governments" shall mean any city, town or township, village, borough or county that is a corporate entity or that functions as such.
-The term "capacity" is a reference to the means and ability to carry out the responsibilities of general purpose local governments.
-The words "state league city" shall mean a city which has a membership in good standing in a state league of municipalities which in turn has a membership in good standing in the National League of Cities.
-The words "member city" shall mean a city which has a city membership in good standing in the National League of Cities.
+As used herein, the words "city," "municipality," "local government," and "general-purpose local governments" shall mean any city, town or township, village, borough, or county that is a corporate entity or functions as such.
+The term "capacity" references the means and ability to carry out the responsibilities of general-purpose local governments.
 The term "state" shall include any state, territory, or possession of the United States.

 Section 1.
 MEMBER LEAGUES.

-Any state league of municipalities or substantially similar organization, the dues of which are paid by municipalities and having not less than ten active members, is eligible for membership in the National League and may be admitted as a member league upon filing the proper application and receiving the approval of the Board of Directors.
+Any state league or municipality or substantially similar organization (the dues of which are paid by municipalities, and consisting of not less than ten active members) is eligible for membership in NLC and may be admitted as a member league upon filing the proper application and receiving the approval of the Board of Directors.